Norfolk County Courthouse: Original construction

 The interior had a hall running through the center paved with brick.
 On the eastern side were the offices of the Country Treasurer and the Clerk of Courts.
 On the western side were the Registry of Deeds and Probate Court.
 The courtroom was upstairs and featured an arched ceiling.
 The high sheriff had a desk in the room.

 From the outside it was an attractive building, but it was not a comfortable place to work.
 The only water was provided by a well on Court Street, and it did not have an adequate heating system.
 One employee complained that it was "barren and destitute of every convenience, demanded for health, comfort and decency."
+In 1846, an iron fence was installed around the perimeter.

 Renovations

 Renovations in 1854 added gas lights to the building and running water from an on-site well.
 Six years later, in 1860, the building was fireproofed to protect county records.
 A group of citizens petitioned the commissioners, asking them not to make any structural changes for fear of ruining the exterior aesthetics of the building.
 Despite this, the Commission decided to extend the north front of the building and to add wings on either side.

 The wings were ornamented with corner pilasters, and were done with sensitivity to the original design.
 A dome was also added at that time; it would be replaced during further enlargements in the 1890s.
 Following plans developed by Gridley J. F. Bryant, the building was enlarged again between 1892 and 1895 to its present H-shaped configuration, adding wings to the southern facade that matched those added in 1863 to the north.
 The 1863 dome was replaced at that time with the present one, and the interior of the building was given a decorative treatment with Greek motifs.
 The Revere bell was removed and donated to the Dedham Historical Society during this renovation.

 The dome was renovated in 2021.